Ukraine has one of Europe’s highest HIV rates. War is devastating efforts to fight it

 Ukraine has one of the highest HIV rates in Europe.
 Russia’s war could set back fight against virus 20 years

-They work with the Alliance for Public Health (APH) , Ukraine’s largest health-focused NGO, which since the start of Russia’s invasion has continued to support thousands of people with HIV/AIDS across the country.
+They work with the Alliance for Public Health (APH), Ukraine’s largest health-focused NGO, which since the start of Russia’s invasion has continued to support thousands of people with HIV and Aids across the country.

-It is vital work as Ukraine has one of the highest HIV rates in the world: there are more than 250,000 people currently living with the virus.
+It is vital work, as Ukraine has one of the highest HIV rates in the world: more than 250,000 of its people are currently living with the virus.

-Nearly half of them reside in cities and regions currently under heavy bombardment and so there are fears that war will only worsen Ukraine’s epidemic and even “reverse gains against the virus by twenty years”, if treatment and testing is curtailed, and medical supplies strangled.
+Nearly half of them reside in cities and regions that are currently under heavy bombardment, giving rise to fears that the war will only worsen Ukraine’s epidemic, and that it could even “reverse gains against the virus by 20 years” if treatment and testing is curtailed and medical supplies are strangled.

-In the coastal city of Mykolaiv, where Ms Bondarenko lives and works, she has to navigate a moving frontline, as Ukrainian forces have for weeks repelled Russian attempts to seize the strategic port city.
+In Mykolaiv, where she lives and works, Ms Bondarenko has to navigate a moving frontline, as Ukrainian forces have for weeks repelled Russian attempts to seize the strategic port city.

-In Kherson, just 40 miles down the Black Sea coast, that is occupied by Russian forces, APH’s team tries to work there around the heavily armed Russian soldiers who patrol the city.
+Kherson, just 40 miles away along the Black Sea coast, is occupied by Russian forces.
+The team from APH tries to work there around the heavily armed Russian soldiers who patrol the city.

-Further down the coast in Mariupol, which has been under a month-long siege and endured some of the heaviest bombing, two of Ms Bondarenko’s colleagues are missing.
+Further down the coast in Mariupol, which has been under siege for more than a month and has endured some of the heaviest bombing, two of Ms Bondarenko’s colleagues are missing.

-She says they used to run a well-stocked mobile clinic in Mykolaiv, which would drive around the region providing testing, treatment and social support services for vulnerable communities including drug users and sex workers.
-But since the war raged through her city, they have resorted to using personal cars or travelling on foot because the vans housing the clinics “are big, bright and so could easily become a target for airstrikes”.
+She says the organisation used to run a well-stocked mobile clinic in Mykolaiv, which would drive around the region providing testing, treatment and social support services for vulnerable communities including drug users and sex workers.
+But since the war raged through her city, she and her colleagues have resorted to using personal cars or travelling on foot, because the vans housing the clinics “are big, bright, and so could easily become a target for airstrikes”.

 “We have to work, we have no choice.
 It is as important as what the military are doing on the front lines,” she adds.

-Ana Korobchuk, regional coordinator for APH in the coastal city of Odessa, says most Ukrainians with HIV reside in cities and regions hardest hit by Putin’s invasion such as the coast, as well as eastern and northeastern regions of Kharkiv and Chernihiv.
+Ana Korobchuk, regional coordinator for APH in the coastal city of Odesa, says that most Ukrainians with HIV live in the cities and regions hardest hit by Putin’s invasion.
+These include some of the coastal cities as well as the areas around Kharkiv and Chernihiv in the east and northeast of Ukraine.

-“Eight out of the ten regions we work in are under bombardment: the areas worst hit by HIV are also the worst hit by war,” she adds.
+“Eight out of the 10 regions we work in are under bombardment: the areas worst hit by HIV are also the worst hit by war,” she adds.

-It has set Ukraine’s fight against HIV/ AIDS back 20 years, says Natalia from the charity Spodivannya - the partners of APH in the war-ravaged region of Zaporizhzhia.
+It has set Ukraine’s fight against HIV and Aids back by 20 years, says Natalia from the charity Spodivannya – a partner of APH that operates in the war-ravaged area around Zaporizhzhia.

-“This is why we are trying to get all the supplies we can to those who need it the most.”

 She says she is facing similar problems with her teams in the war-hit areas.
-Spodivannya has had little to no contact with their team members in the now Russian-controlled city of Berdyansk, which is next to Mariupol along the coast.
+Spodivannya has had little to no contact with its team members in the now Russian-controlled city of Berdyansk, which is next to Mariupol on the coast.

-“We cannot work in the occupied areas and worry about our [patients] who are there,” she adds, asking that her surname not be mentioned for fear of retaliation against her staff in those areas now in Russian military hands.
+“We cannot work in the occupied areas, and worry about our [patients] who are there,” she adds, asking that her surname is not published for fear of retaliation against her staff in those areas now in the hands of the Russian military.

 “We have also turned our clinics into humanitarian aid hubs, and are providing drugs, medical supplies and food to the most vulnerable,” she continues.